Surface Dean--Kawasaki equations: Introduction

 We consider the case when the surface is described in the Monge gauge, meaning that it is represented as the graph of a given height function, as for example in \cite{DuncanElliottPavliotisStuart}.
 The advantage of this representation is that all differential operators can be easily represented explicitly in global coordinate space using appropriate Euclidean differential operators.

 The simulations of such particle-membrane systems are often very costly when the system becomes large, which is typically the case in the applications mentioned above.
 The main goal of this work is to propose a reduced model for particle systems on (evolving) curved domains with pairwise interactions and particle-membrane coupling, while still capturing finite-size effects.
 A well-established framework for such reductions is the description of the dynamics of the empirical measure through Dean–Kawasaki equation \cite{dean1996langevin,kawasaki1994stochastic}.
 The study of these equations, from both computational \cite{donev2010accuracy,helfmann2021interacting} and analytical \cite{cornalba2023dean, Cornalba2023Density, djurdjevac2024weak,djurdjevac2025weak, Fehrman2023, fehrman2024well,konarovskyi2020dean,Konarovskyi} perspectives, has evolved rapidly over the last decade.
-Nevertheless, to the best of our knowledge, no counterpart of the Dean–Kawasaki equation has been derived for particle systems on curved, evolving domains.
+Recent work by Dello Schiavo \cite{DelloSchiavo2024massive} derives the Dean–Kawasaki equation for independent particles associated with a reversible Dirichlet form, using the framework of Hilbert tangent bundles.
+This covers, in particular, general Riemannian manifolds.
+Nevertheless, to the best of our knowledge, no counterpart of the Dean–Kawasaki equation has been derived for interacting particle systems on curved, evolving domains, and there has been no numerical framework for this geometric setting.
 Closing this gap is the main contribution of the present work.